-Sixteen Somerville High School (SHS) students from diverse backgrounds came together to explore the combination of art, storytelling, artificial intelligence (A.I.), and robotics.
-Their teachers worked with Lesley STEAM to weave this content together with relevant STEAM and CTE standards and learning objectives.
-The final product was a hybrid course that took place in the High School’s new FabLab, as well as online with Lesley University’s College of Art and Design faculty, a comic and graphic novel artist.
-They earned four Lesley college credits that were matched by 2.5 math and 2.5 art credits from SHS.
-Many of the skills they learned can be applied to other classes they can take during the school year such as math, language arts, art, and computer science.
+This summer we invited 12 Somerville High School (SHS) students from diverse backgrounds to explore the combination of three-dimensional art, machine learning artificial intelligence (AI), and robotics.
+The in-person course built upon an existing collaboration with SHS teachers Karen Leary (math) and Laura Peters (robotics) and Lesley STEAM.
+Every day for two weeks SHS students met the SHS/LSTEAM at Lesley University’s College of Art and Design or LA+D. Like the 2021 course, students earned 4 Lesley college credits that were matched by 2.5 math or 2.5 art credits.
+The skills they learned can be applied to other classes they can take during the school year such as math, art, robotics, and computer science.

-Inspired by developments in artificial intelligence such as machine learning and A.I. sensing, the SHS/LSTEAM team facilitated several activities such as learning Scratch programming language, building basic robots, then students gained fine arts and storytelling skills from drawing comics.
-Class activities culminated in a capstone “artbot” project.
+SHS/LSTEAM facilitated activities such as 3D art & design, face-sensing AI using the Scratch programming language, and robotics.
+Class activities culminated in a capstone “moving 3D sculpture” project.
 The main objectives of the class were for students to:

-- Show their understanding of storytelling by animating a character using craft material & servos.
+- Show an understanding of 3D art & design using craft material & art supplies.

 - Demonstrate knowledge of robotics by building robots that alter the environment through art.

-- Show their understanding of the iterative design process by rebuilding/repurposing their robot for new ends.
+- Show an understanding of the iterative design process by rebuilding/repurposing their robot for new ends.

-Students began the class by learning about artists who explore human-machine collaboration and interaction such as Soughwen Chung and Stephanie Dinkins.
-They learned about Joy Buolamwini, a coder who uses art and research to illuminate the social implications of artificial intelligence.
+We began the course by learning about 3D art & design elements and principles.
+Students learned about 3D artists such as Lee Bontecou, Heather Hart, Olalekan Jeyifous, and Sanford Biggers.
+Next, students presented their research, especially which elements/principles they identified in their chosen artist’s works.
+Later, they learned about Joy Buolamwini, a coder who uses art and research to illuminate the social implications of artificial intelligence.

-To learn more, check out the students’ final artbots:
+To learn more, check out some of the students’ final capstone projects (3D art bots):